diabetic-insights

 Table of Contents

 Teaching students how to effectively use insulin pumps and continuous glucose monitors (CGMs) is essential for managing diabetes.
 These technologies have transformed diabetes care, but they require proper understanding and skills.
 Educators need effective strategies to ensure students can confidently operate these devices and understand their benefits and limitations.
+With the right approach, educators can bridge the gap between theoretical knowledge and practical application, empowering students to achieve better glycemic control and quality of life.

 Understanding the Technology